peiyaoooo/daily-recording/PaperList.md

 - [x] Invertible Image Rescaling
 Description： [an interesting work with the independent probability usage].
 First, exploit the Harr Transformation to decompose the image into low and high frequency information which resembles the bicubic-downsampling image.
 Then generage the case-independent high frequency probability with GAN and then reconstruct the high resolution image.
 The distribution loss is to describe the data distribution betweent the reconstructed image and orgin HR image

+- [x] Learning for Video Super-Resolution through HR Optical Flow Estimation
+Description: Super resolve the coarse optical flow into fine optical flow at the high resolution and then pixelshuffle the warped HR images in LR cubes.
+Fuse these referenced cubes and LR frames to generate the HR frames.
+The framework is compact and easy to use. [try this code]

 - [x]   Zooming Slow-Mo: Fast and Accurate One-Stage Space-Time Video  Super-Resolution